 On November 08, CAPE announced that it had reached a tentative collective agreement for members of the Library of Parliament.
 Details of the new agreement are available here.

-The Canadian Association of Professional Employees (CAPE) announced today that a tentative agreement has been reached with the Treasury Board Secretariat for the Economics and Social Science Services group, also known in the federal public sector as the EC group.
+The Canadian Association of Professional Employees (CAPE) announced today that a tentative agreement has been reached with the Library of Parliament for the Analyst group.